Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 - Custom Graha-specific mix: Selected based on an individual's birth chart to address multiple weak or afflicted planets simultaneously.

 Mixed Mukhi bracelets are the most personalised option.
-While a single-Mukhi bracelet targets one Graha, a thoughtfully composed mixed bracelet can serve as a comprehensive wrist-worn remedy.
-The key principle: the beads do not conflict with each other.
-Rudraksha beads harmonise, they do not amplify — so wearing multiple Mukhis together produces synergy, not interference.
-This is explicitly confirmed in the Rudraksha Jabala Upanishad.
+While a single-Mukhi bracelet targets one graha, a well-composed mixed bracelet can serve as a complete wrist-worn remedy.
+The key idea is that the beads do not conflict with each other.
+Rudraksha beads balance, they do not amplify, so wearing several Mukhis together works well together, not against itself.
+This is the long-held view in the rudraksha-wearing tradition.

 Price range: Rs 2,000 to Rs 15,000 depending on which Mukhis are included and the setting material.